FoziaY/sql-challenge/README.md

 - **salaries.csv:** Salary details
 - **titles.csv:** Employee titles

  A simple diagram or table schemas for the data.
-For the Entity Relationship Diagram (ERD), refer to the [EDBdiagram](./EmployeeSQL/Image/quickdbdNewDiageram.PNG) image file located in the same folder as this README.
+For the Entity Relationship Diagram (ERD), refer to the image file.

 ### Data Engineering
 - Create tables to store CSV data.